micro-nova/engineering-blog/README.md

 1. If you have not already, install `hugo` (might be `sudo apt install hugo`.)
 1. Create the post using `hugo new post/$TITLE.md`
 1. Modify the file in `content/post/$TITLE.md`.
+1. Check out your content using `hugo server`; does everything look correct?
 1. Create a PR & merge it.